massung/data-jockey/README.md

-# Python/Pandas Query Scripting
+# Flummox

-PQS is a simple, non-branching, immutable, scripting language that reads tabular data and generates new tabular data from it using simple, SQL-like commands.
+Flummox is a simple, non-branching, immutable, scripting language that reads tabular data and generates new tabular data from it using simple, SQL-like commands.

 It's designed to be easily accessible to non-programmers (it was specifically created targeting geneticists).
 And it takes heavy inspiration from the old [HyperTalk][hypertalk] programming language.

+## Why?

+I found myself constantly referencing Pandas documentation to do even "simple" things.
+And while Pandas is incredibly powerful, I find that I - and most everyone I know - only need to make use of a fraction of the features it provides.
+This means having to try and remember all the parameter names and syntax for the common case (e.g. `axis=1`).
+I wanted to be able to write data query scripts in a very straight-forward manner.

 ### Non-branching

-There are no `IF` statements or loops in PQS.
+There are no `IF` statements or loops in Flummox.
 However, all statements are vectorized.
 This means that if you supply a column of values in to a statement it will execute the statement once per value in the column.
 For example:

 ### Immutable

 No table data can be overwritten or changed.
 Every operation generates a new, immutable table as a result.

-## Basics of PQS
+## Basics of Flummox

-At its core a PQS script simply loads tabular data, extracts bits, performs various options or transforms on it, and then either return or write the results to another location.
+At its core a Flummox simply loads tabular data, extracts bits, performs various options or transforms on it, and then either return or write the results to another location.

 ### An Example